torrance/sorcerer/README.md

 Sorcerer outputs both a catalog CSV and a KVIS annotation file in the current directory, `<filename>-sorcerer.{ann,csv}`.

+Optionally, Sorcerer can output a highly compressed FITS file of the original image containing _only_ the sources.
+By passing `--cutout`, this file will be created at `<filename>-sorcerer.fits.{xz,gz}`.
+See `--help` for additional cutout configuration options.

 ### Examples:

 > Search at multiple grid sizes: